 • Information of funds: if proof of funds is necessary, we might process for example: banking statements or any other details provided by banks or financial institutions, contracts of sales or contracts in general, or any other suitable data to prove or determine the origin of funds, among others.

-• Communications: we might process records of phone calls, emails and the content of instant messages between you and us and consultation protocols if required, including support requests and other data that may be directly provided by you through any communication mean to us.
+• Communications: we might process records of phone calls, emails and the content of instant messages between you and us and consultation protocols if required, including support requests and other data that may be directly provided by you through any communication meant to us.

 Where relevant for the products or services we provide to you, we may also collect and further process personal data about third parties, such as beneficial owners, representatives, dependents or family members.
 Please send a copy of this Privacy Notice to these third parties, before providing us with this information.